How to Evaluate Employee Potential | Thomas.co

 What exactly is employee potential

 ‘Employee potential’ can often come across as a nebulous term.
 What does it actually reflect?
 Employee performance?
 Their drive?
-Their behavioural and personality traits?
+Their behavioral and personality traits?
 It’s important to know, as when companies review their output, they tend to find that results are managed by a small number of their staff.
-That can skew results in favour of specific qualities or strengths over others.
+That can skew results in favor of specific qualities or strengths over others.

 However, there are six universally-accepted key markers of high potential employees.
 These are :